scriptease/jersey-micrometer/README.md

 In this example a timer with the name `http.server.requests` is used.
 Its tag `method` has the value `GET`, the tag `status` has the value `200` and the tag `uri` has the value `/whatever`.

+When the method throws an `WebApplicationException` then the status of the exception is used.
+If it throws another type of exception then the metric has the status "unknown".

 ### Installation